 - Check your credit score.
 Multiple credit cards can work for or against your credit score.
 On the one hand, if all your credit accounts are in good standing, having access to a large amount of credit could boost your score.
 On the other hand, if you carry balances on each account and have a high level of debt, multiple credit cards could have a negative impact on your credit history.
 Either way, you should aim to check your credit history and score every year so that you can decide whether or not your current spending habits are working for you in the long run.

 Using multiple credit cards

-There are also instances where you can end up with multiple credit cards simply by deciding to change accounts, which is what happened to Marika in this scenario.
-She had a rewards credit card with a $5,000 debt and decided to move it to a balance transfer credit card that offered 0% interest for the first 12 months.
+There are also instances where you can end up with multiple credit cards simply by deciding to change accounts.
+For example, say you had a rewards credit card with a $5,000 debt and decided to move it to a balance transfer credit card that offered 0% interest for the first 12 months.

-After she was approved for the new card and activated it, she had to wait 2 weeks for the $5,000 debt to be transferred across to her new account.
-This meant she had to have two credit cards active for at least that amount of time.
+Let's also say you were approved for the new card and then had to wait 2 weeks for the $5,000 debt to be transferred across to the new account.
+This means you would have two credit cards active for at least that amount of time.

 Credit card consolidation